Ahad Ha'am: Biography

-Asher Zvi Hirsch Ginsberg (Ahad Ha'am) was born in Skvyra, in the Kiev Governorate of the Russian Empire (present-day Ukraine) to pious well-to-do Hasidic parents.
+Ginsberg was born in Skvyra, in the Kiev Governorate of the Russian Empire (present-day Ukraine) to wealthy Hasidic parents.
+The town was located in the Pale of Settlement, which constituted an area in the Russian Empire in which Jews were legally allowed to reside.
+Ginsberg felt little affection for the town, describing it as "one of the most benighted spots in the Hasidic districts of Russia."
+Jewish segregation in the Russian Empire as well as his strong Orthodox upbringing served to cultivate an identity fundamentally based in Jewish Nationalism.
 At eight years old, he began to teach himself to read Russian.
 His father, Isaiah, sent him to heder until he was 12.
-When Isaiah became the administrator of a large estate in a village in the Kiev district, he moved the family there and took private tutors for his son, who excelled at his studies.
-Ginsberg was critical of the dogmatic nature of Ultra-Orthodox Judaism, and began to distance himself from Hasidism by the time he was 16.
+When his father became the administrator of a large estate in the village of Gopitshitza in the Kiev Governorate, he moved the family there and took private tutors for his son, who excelled at his studies.

+From a young age, Ginsberg was interested in the Haskalah movement.
+He was critical of the dogmatic nature of Orthodox Judaism, and began to distance himself from Orthodoxy by the time he was 16.
 Still, he remained loyal to his cultural heritage, especially the ethical ideals of Judaism.
-He married Rivke at the age of 17.
-They had two children, Shlomo and Rachel.
+Ginsberg felt uncomfortable with taking the identity of mitnaged (non-Hasidic Orthodox jew) or maskil (Jewish Enlightener), so he simply referred to himself as "Ohev Yisrael", or "Lover of Israel".
+He married his wife Rivke at the age of 17.
+They had three children, Shlomo, Leah, and Rachel.
 In 1886 he settled in Odessa with his parents, wife and children, and entered the family business.
 In 1908, following a trip to Palestine, Ginsberg moved to London to manage the office of the Wissotzky Tea company.
 He settled in Tel Aviv in early 1922, where he served as a member of the Executive Committee of the city council until 1926.
 Plagued by ill health, Ginsberg died there in 1927.